Biden decides to stick with Aug. 31 final pullout from Kabul

-WASHINGTON (AP) — President Joe Biden has decided not to extend his Aug.
-31 deadline for completing the U.S.-led evacuation of Americans and Afghan allies from Afghanistan, an administration official said Tuesday.
+WASHINGTON (AP) — President Joe Biden has decided to stick with his Aug.
+31 deadline for completing the U.S.-led evacuation from Afghanistan, an administration official said Tuesday.
+The decision reflects in part the U.S. military's concern about heightened security threats to the massive airlift that began ten days ago.

-Biden made the decision after consultation with his national security team.
-Weighing the risks of keeping forces on the ground beyond the deadline, he opted to complete the mission by next Tuesday, which was the deadline he set well before the Taliban completed its takeover of Afghanistan on Aug.
-15.
+A Taliban spokesman, speaking prior to word of Biden's decision, reiterated that the militant group would oppose any extension of the deadline.
+It has allowed the airlift to continue without major interference.

+Pressure from U.S. allies and both Democratic and Republican lawmakers, veterans groups and refugee organizations has grown for Biden to extend his deadline, which he set well before the Taliban completed its lightning takeover of Afghanistan on Aug.
+15. It remains unclear whether the airlift from Kabul's international airport can get out all American citizens and other foreigners by then, as well as former military and translators and other at-risk Afghans who fear for their lives under Taliban rule.

 Biden asked his national security team to create contingency plans in case a situation arose for which the deadline needed to be extended slightly, the official said.